getdokan/plugin-developer-course/docs/ONBOARDING-GUIDE.md

 # Fresher Developer Onboarding Guide

 Welcome to the developer onboarding program!
 This comprehensive guide will help you build a solid foundation in engineering principles, development environments, and web technologies.
-The guide is based on [rtCamp's Engineering Basics Course](https://learn.rtcamp.com/courses/engineering-basics/).

 ---